Skip to content

 Department of Pediatrics Diversity, Equity and Inclusion Council

-The Department of Pediatrics Diversity, Equity and Inclusion (DEI) council is composed of physicians (including residents) and nurses from across the Department of Pediatrics.
+The Department of Pediatrics Diversity, Equity and Inclusion (DEI) council is led by the vice chair of DEI, Ashutosh Kumar, MD, and is composed of physicians (including residents) and nurses from across the Department of Pediatrics.
 The council’s mission is to continually improve the inclusivity and equity with which the Penn State College of Medicine Department of Pediatrics provides healthcare, medical training, and advances medical science by:

 • Providing pediatric patients and their families with excellent, compassionate, culturally responsive and equitable care.